Kumarakom Lake Resort

 Situated on the banks of Lake Vembanad and surrounded by palm trees you will feel totally immersed in the backwaters upon arrival at the hotel.
 The resort celebrates its beautiful location and is set up in a U shape facing the lake.
-You can enjoy High tea on the lawn, breakfast lunch or dinner facing the lake in their two restaurants, or retreat to the Ayurveda center for a luxurious massage.
+You can enjoy High tea on the lawn, breakfast lunch or dinner facing the lake in their two restaurants, or retreat to the Ayurveda centre for a luxurious massage.
 Take the Kumarakom house boat on the lake for the day, or simply chill by the infinity pool on the banks of the lake.
 Kumarakom Lake Resorts caters to all your needs.

 The resort is also accessible by car, which means there is always a fun atmosphere in the evenings as guests from other resorts come to experience the delicious cuisine.